 View the Candy Corn Crawler pattern on our Online Fly Shop.

-Ok, another classic pattern I love chasing reds with is the Straight-Up Gurgler.
-This pattern here is tweaked from the classic pattern and is in the color scheme I tend to fish most.
-Using bucktail and EP Fibers for the tail and chenille/EP Brush for the belly makes this fly quite visible and pushes a good amount of water.
-This fly is great as both a search pattern and for sight fishing.
+Ok, another classic pattern I love chasing reds with is the “Go-To” Sparkle Shrimp.
+This pattern is in the color scheme I tend to fish most.
+This shrimp fly comes in two different color patterns on my online fly shop and is great as a search pattern or sight fishing.
 Over the years I have had some big gator trout slam this fly as well.